Screenshot courtesy of Slack.

 - Create a new workspace.
 Slack offers step-by-step instructions here.
 It’s important to pick a good name for your team’s Web URL, which is a subdomain of slack.com, because people may need to type it in and it should be recognizable.
 Try combining some form of your family surnames, as in hartford-gonzales-family.slack.com.
 Slack will tell you during setup if the name is available.

 - Invite family members.
-Slack offers the opportunity during setup, but it’s better to invite people once you have everything set up.
+Slack offers the opportunity to invite people to the group during setup, but it’s better to wait until you have everything set up.
 Make sure you use everyone’s preferred email address because that becomes their Slack login account name.

 - Advise family members on how to set their Slack names.
 Slack lets you set a full name and a display name, and it’s useful to figure out how Abigail, Abigail II, and Abigail Jane can be told apart.
 Names can be changed after they’re initially picked.

 - Help family members install and configure the Slack apps.
-While Slack sends an invitation email with instructions, the next steps may be confusing for anyone who has only used built-in smartphone or desktop messaging apps, or has only ever installed WhatsApp, where there’s no central party controlling accounts.
+While Slack sends an invitation email with instructions, the next steps may be confusing for those who have only used built-in smartphone or desktop messaging apps, or has only ever installed WhatsApp, where there’s no central party controlling accounts.

 One of Slack’s key advantages and major difficulties has to do with notifications.
 The system is great about alerting you in a variety of situations that someone has posted in a channel, mentioned you by name, or responded to a direct message.
 But people may not always want to receive these notifications.

 You should expect at least a slight tech support burden for members of the group as people get used to the system.
-That’s true of any digital project you try to get other people involved in, but at least Slack has a limited set of features and its own online help—it’s a lot simpler for a new user than something like Facebook.
+That’s true of any digital project you champion, but at least Slack has a limited set of features and its own online help—it’s a lot simpler for a new user than something like Facebook.
 (And of course, you can always turn to or recommend Take Control of Slack—there’s even a bulk discount.)

 Switching to a Slack workspace won’t solve all the problems with Facebook.
 But it will help you and your relatives take a step away from the sausage factories of “free” social sites that exist to churn your personal information into cash.
 Like Apple, Slack treats you like a customer, not a raw material to be monetized.